marinaacastroo/book-exercise-docs/labmodule02/README-CDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?
+In this implementation I added system performance monitoring to collect CPU and memory usage data.
+The CDA uses a SystemPerformanceManager to handle the data collection tasks.
+These tasks, SystemCpuUtilTask and SystemMemUtilTask, run periodically to gather the system's CPU and memory usage stats, and then log them using the system logger.

 How does your implementation work?
+The CDA implementation works by setting up a task scheduler within the SystemPerformanceManager module.
+This manager is responsible for periodically triggering the collection of system performance metrics.
+The SystemCpuUtilTask gathers CPU utilization data, while the SystemMemUtilTask collects memory usage metrics.
+These tasks are integrated into the SystemPerformanceManager, allowing the system to start and stop data collection dynamically.
+The tasks execute at predefined intervals, and the collected data is logged in real-time.
+This approach provides a simple yet efficient mechanism for monitoring the performance of constrained devices.

 ### Code Repository and Branch